Let’s Start by Going Local

 We would love to go completely plastic free, but your health is important and so there are regulations to ensure food remains fresh.
 This means we need to package meat and many other perishable items in plastic.

-However, Sharon has researched the most sustainable way we can present our produce to you.
-Where we can, we use paper, cardboard, pulp items and recyclable plastic.
+However, we have researched the most sustainable way we can present our produce to you.
+Where we can, we use paper, cardboard, pulp items, glass jars and recyclable plastics.
 We aim to use packing that will break down in landfill or items you can send to a recycling facility.
 We work hard to work with suppliers and choose lines that follow the same ethos we do.

 Sadly, soft plastics are not recyclable in Australia, so we urge you to reuse them wherever you can.